-Drop-in Immigration Advising is available only Tuesdays/Thursdays from 3:00 pm to 4:00 pm through Zoom which you can access by clicking here.
+Get one-on-one advice from our advisor on Tuesdays and Thursdays from 3:00 pm to 4:00 pm through Zoom which you can access by clicking here.

 Due to the current situation, IRCC has issued travel restrictions, exemptions, and office closures.
 At this time, all biometric offices in Canada and the USA are currently closed.
 Online processing may be delayed.
 Additionally, some VACs around the globe have been temporarily closed.
 Please review how these changes will affect your application by clicking here and plan accordingly.

 Hot Immigration Questions of the Day

 |I am a current student and want to return to Canada.
 Do I need special permission?|

 International Students must be registered with a DLI with an approved COVID readiness plan to enter Canada as of October 20, 2020.
 Please visit the International Student Quarantine Page for information for students entering Canada.

 |I have heard there will be changes to the ONIP program for masters and PhD graduates, is this true?|

 Yes, the ONIP will introduce a new expression of interest point systems for these PNP streams.
 Please visit: https://www.ontario.ca/page/2021-ontario-immigrant-nominee-program-updates.

 |If I renew my study permit, how can I renew my SIN?|